trishalaneeraj/trishalaneeraj.github.io/_posts/2020-04-04-feature-based-approach-with-bert.md

 ### Pad tokenized sequences to the maximum length (or truncate sequences to a fixed size)

 For this dataset, I've chosen the maximum length of 64.
-Sentences with lesser than 64 tokens will be padded to meet this length, but
+Sentences with lesser than 64 tokens will be padded to meet this length, and sentences with more would be truncated.

 ### Convert tokens to IDs and convert to tensors